jeromyanglim/anglim-grant-incremental-rsquared-2014/README.md

     install.packages("boot")
     install.packages("QuantPsyc")

 Also install the `personalityfacets` package.
-If you don't already have devtools installed, then install it
+If you don't already have devtools installed, then install it:

     install.packages("devtools")

-And then run
+And then run:

     library(devtools)
     install_github('personalityfacets', username='jeromyanglim')